 Finches are tiny birds, so it can be easy to overlook them.
-However, these little beauties are among the most popular and widely kept types of pet birds in the world, so it's safe to say that there are many who prefer them to larger bird species like parrots and parakeets.
+However, these little beauties are among the most popular and widely kept types of pet birds in the world, so it's safe to say that many prefer them to larger bird species such as parrots and parakeets.
 If you'd like to learn more about these little birds, then take a look at the information listed below.
 You might just learn something about finches that you didn't know before!

 01 of 05